jrh-dev/odns/README.md

 devtools::install_github("https://github.com/jrh-dev/odns")
 ```

-Or, install from source:
+Or, alternatively install from a manual download:

-1. Click the 'Code' button at the top of the repository and choose 'Download ZIP' from the drop-down menu.
+1. Click the 'Code' button at the top of the `odns` repository and choose 'Download ZIP' from the drop-down menu.

 2. Unzip the downloaded file.

-3. Install;
+3. Install using the `install.packages()` function;

 ```
 install.packages("<path/to/file>", repos = NULL, type = "source")